 Water main rupture along Perkins Road leaves roadway flooded

-BATON ROUGE - A water main rupture along Perkins Road early Thursday morning left a flooded roadway with possibly a foot of water.
+BATON ROUGE - Perkins Road is dry Friday morning after a water main ruptured early Thursday morning leaving a flooded roadway with possibly a foot of water.

+While repairs continue, the light is out at the intersection and it is being treated as a four-way stop.

-Video showed the affected area stretching for almost a block with water flooding the westbound lane near the intersection of Perkins Road and Quail Drive in front of Pennington Biomedical Research Center.
+Video from Thursday showed the affected area stretching for almost a block with water flooding the westbound lane near the intersection of Perkins Road and Quail Drive in front of Pennington Biomedical Research Center.

-It's unclear what caused the rupture.
-As of 6 a.m., the road was still open, but WBRZ is working to find out if that plans to change.
+It's unclear what caused the rupture, but a local water company says it believes a control box above the main may have hit and ruptured it after the ground caved in.
+Officials won't know what caused the rupture until repairs are complete.

+While crews worked on the scene, officials told WBRZ the biggest concern was an above-ground pole possibly falling into the roadway, as well as electricity still going to the control box above the main.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.